 Your phone buzzes and you get “the alert.”
 Your email inbox shows a new Zoom link.
 You get a FaceTime notification from that recruiter you talked to.
 You discover a voicemail message with an invitation to a phone interview.
 Regardless of which one of those methods was chosen for the conversation, this is your new job opportunity.
 The one you’ve been waiting for.
 It’s an email from that company you sent three separate applications to.
 And you might have messaged the VP on LinkedIn.
 Can anyone blame you for being eager to secure that job interview?

-But then you realize: Oh no. You need to prepare for a telephone interview.
-You’re terrible at phone interviews!
-Here’s the deal these days: You will be doing a lot of your work on the phone or a video call, so get used to it and get prepared.
-This is a great way to show recruiters that your professionalism will shine even in trying circumstances.
-On the plus side, most screening interviews will be by phone, so you won’t have to drag out your work clothes right away (although we will provide a quick primer with bonus tips for video interviews at the end of the article).
-Until employers feel more comfortable with in-person interviews and face-to-face meetings, this will be the norm.
+Phone interviews are a great way to show recruiters that your professionalism will shine in any communication circumstance.
+On the plus side, phone screening interviews mean you won’t have to drag out your work clothes right away.
+(However, we will provide a quick primer with bonus tips for video interviews at the end of the article).

 Thinking about potential phone interview questions and answers before the interview is important, but give yourself the mental space to respond to the actual question that has been asked rather than the question that you have prepared for in your head.
 If you trot out a potted answer, you risk the interviewer thinking that you were not listening.
 Pause before you answer and think about what they want to hear.